2022 Oakland school shooting: Responses

-Parents at Bay Tech and staff have been in meetings since Thursday, many threatening to not come back to the school because of the security challenges on the campus.
+Parents at Bay Tech and staff have been in meetings since Thursday.
+Many OUSD teachers are threatening to not come back to the school because of the security challenges on the campus.
 They are also calling for the superintendent of the school district to step down.
 NBC Bay Area contacted the school district to ask about the parents' accusations and if it made any changes after the earlier incidents.
 The district previously said it is reviewing its security protocol but declined to comment further.

 Governor Gavin Newsom released a statement following the attack: "The governor's office posted a statement on its Twitter page, calling the shooting a "a horrifying act of violence that has grown too familiar.
 Yet again, our kids were in the crossfire."
 The office added the gun violence has "taken too much from our communities" and it cannot continue."
-Oakland Mayor Libby Schaff, called for the population to demand for change from those who have the most power to change and that as a whole everyone has to do better.
+Oakland mayor Libby Schaaf called for the population to demand for change from those who have the most power to change and that as a whole everyone has to do better.